- Degree Audit Instructions

 - Post-Baccalaureate Certificate in Gerontology

-- M.A. in Liberal Studies with a Concentration in Gerontology
+- M.A. in Liberal Studies with Gerontology Certificate (prior to Fall 2015)

 - Minor in Gerontology with 6 credit hours of Electives (PDF)